 “I never imagined I would have the resources necessary to build an interdisciplinary research team dedicated to making a difference in the gambling field and working to understand and potentially reduce the negative impacts of gambling — especially the prevalence of gambling-related harms,” she said.

-Expanded Gaming Underway in North Carolina
+Expanded Gaming Underway in N.C.

 Malkin said the slower expansion will help position the state to have enough resources in place as new casinos open.
 The state also needs to know why the eastern part of the state, where there are no casinos and less access to other forms of legal gambling, still has a problem gambling rate exceeding 5%.